Mediterranean Chickpea Salad

 What is Sumac?

 I’m a long-time fan of Sumac, which is a reddish-purple ground spice that’s commonly used in middle eastern cooking.
 It has a lemony flavor that’s good on so many foods and I’ve used Sumac on hummus, in Fattoush Lebanese Salad, in salad dressing, and even on Cauliflower Rice.
-It’s often used on dishes with garbanzo beans, and it adds a nice flavor to this salad.
-Sumac also one of the components of Za’atar, a middle eastern blend of spices.
-Read more about Sumac if you’re not familiar with it.
+Sumac is often used on dishes with garbanzo beans, and it adds a nice flavor to this salad.

 I had known about Sumac for years when a reader sent me a great recipe for Fattoush and I learned the trick of mixing Sumac into the dressing for a flavor boost that’s really delightful, and I’ve been using it that way ever since.
 Then I went to Istanbul and met Zerrin, and she gave me some wonderfully fresh Sumac from Turkey.